webgrafia/cheshire-cat-chatbot/README.txt

 = What is the Context Awareness feature? =
 The Context Awareness feature allows the chatbot to receive information about the current page (such as title, content, categories, etc.) with each message.
 This helps the chatbot provide more relevant responses based on the page the user is viewing.
 You can enable this feature in the Configuration section.

+= How do I use the TinyMCE editor button? =
+When editing a post or page, you'll see a Cheshire Cat button in the editor toolbar.
+Click it to open a dialog where you can enter your prompt.
+After submitting, the AI-generated response will be inserted directly into your content at the cursor position.

 == Screenshots ==

 1. The Cheshire Cat Chatbot configuration page.
 2. The chat interface in action.

 == Changelog ==

+= 0.6 =
+* Added TinyMCE editor button for inserting AI-generated content directly into posts and pages
+* Implemented modal dialog for entering prompts in the editor
+* Added functionality to process prompts and insert responses into the editor content

+= 0.5.4 =
+* Added chat persistence across page navigation
+* Added "New conversation" button to clear chat history
+* Improved user experience by maintaining conversation context between pages
+* Fixed styling issues with chat header buttons

+= 0.5.3 =
+* Fixed display logic for post types and taxonomies
+* Chat now only appears on singular pages of selected post types
+* Chat now only appears on term pages of selected taxonomies

+= 0.5.2 =
+*   Release with latest integrations and improvements
+*   Enhanced stability and performance

 = 0.5.1 =
 *   Maintenance release with stability improvements